-In 2019, the pressure is on to produce a lot of content.
-Blog posts, newsletters, Instagram posts, Pinterest boards, hashtags, & more can leave your head spinning.
+Today, the pressure is on to produce a lot of content.
+Blog posts, newsletters, social media posts, hashtags, & more can leave your head spinning.

 It is easy to become overwhelmed when it comes to your options for content creation.
 At Phil, we recommend only creating as much content as you can create well.

 - If you can only post on a social media platform once a month, it’s probably worth having a serious conversation about where to invest your time in creating a consistent presence

 - If you’re deciding between 3 short, ‘fluff’ blog posts or one lengthy, high-value post, go with the latter

 - If your Twitter page has 34 followers after 4 years of consistent posting, either adjust your strategy or invest your energy elsewhere